-Do not take APX-LAMOTRIGINE if the expiry date (Exp.) printed on the pack has passed.
-Do not take it if the packaging shows signs of tampering or the tablets do not look quite right.
+Do not take this medicine after the expiry date (EXP) printed on the pack has passed.

+Do not take it if the packaging is torn or shows signs of tampering.

 Before you start to take it

 Tell your doctor if you are taking any other medicines that contain lamotrigine.